codeceptjs/CodeceptJS/docs/basics.md

 ### Parallel Run

-Since CodeceptJS 2.3, you can run tests in parallel by using NodeJS workers.
-This feature requires NodeJS >= 11.6.
-Use `run-workers` command with the number of workers (threads) to split tests.
+Tests can be executed in parallel mode by using [NodeJS workers](https://nodejs.org/api/worker_threads.html).
+Use `run-workers` command with the number of workers (threads) to split tests into different workers.

 ```
 npx codeceptjs run-workers 3